 During high school, as my letter writing began to fade (sadly), I made a new discovery… a life-changing discovery… poetry.
 And in that brief eternity of illumination, standing at the doorway opened by a few unassuming lines from Sidney Lanier, I fell.
 Perhaps into love, but certainly into myself.
 And my fall picked up speed during college.
 I fell into poetry with my whole heart and mind and spirit.
 My attempt to live a poetic life consumed me… almost literally.
 But eventually I recovered enough to make it through school… studying creative writing.

-After college I got a job as a business writer to pay for my life and my family.
-By now, I think I have written in virtually every format used by American business, from speeches to scripts to brochures and magazines to interactive media.
+After college I got a job as a business writer to fulfill my familial responsibilities in the best way I knew how.
+I ended up writing in virtually every format used by American business at that time, from speeches to scripts to brochures and magazines, and eventually to interactive media.
 I don’t know if that’s good or not, but it was interesting, enabled me to travel extensively, and forced me to become versatile and learn to meet deadlines.
+Now deadlines are something I try to avoid like the plague.

 Highlights & Awards